 These plate-loaded arms should gradually pull in and out or up and down.

-Whatever the case, you must pull these arms towards your body, and you will face a lot of resistance.
-The joints and muscles in your arms, elbows, and upper back become more robust and built as you pull.
+Whatever the case, you must pull these arms toward your body, and you will face a lot of resistance.
+The muscles in your arms and back contract as you pull the machine handles towards you.
+Consistently performing this exercise leads to more robust muscles.

 Many bodybuilders and professional wrestlers use high-row machines because they are a quick way to acquire those strong arm muscles and intimidating figures people hope to see in those fields.